NVIDIA/cloud-native-docs/gpu-operator/gpu-operator-kata.rst

      a[Kubelet] --> b[CRI] --> c[Kata\nRuntime] --> d[Lightweight\nQEMU VM] --> e[Lightweight\nGuest OS] --> f[Pod] --> g[Container]

-NVIDIA supports Kata Containers by using the Confidential Containers Operator to install the Kata runtime and QEMU.
+NVIDIA supports Kata Containers by using Helm to run a daemon set that installs the Kata runtime and QEMU.

-Even though the Operator isn't used for confidential computing in this configuration, the Operator simplifies the installation of the Kata runtime.
+The daemon set runs the `kata-deploy.sh` script and configures each worker node with a runtime class, ``kata-qemu-nvidia-gpu``, and configures containerd for the runtime class.

 About NVIDIA Kata Manager
 =========================